oscarlai1998/tp/docs/team/xseh.md

 ### **Overview** ###

-iGraduate is a command line application for <b>NUS students majoring in Information Security</b> to plan their academic journey. iGraduate comes equipped with tools such as module storage, a CAP calculator and academic progression indicators.
+iGraduate is a command-line application for <b>NUS students majoring in Information Security</b> to plan their academic journey. iGraduate comes equipped with tools such as module storage, a CAP calculator and academic progression indicators.
 This allows you to check your graduation progress, check program requirements and make more informed decisions about future modules to take.

 ### **Summary of Contributions** ###